 Yes, there’s nothing like comfort food that’s high protein, low fat, full of fiber and loaded with flavor.
 And it’s naturally gluten and dairy free.
 The combination of heart-healthy turkey with a trio of beans, vegetables and spices makes for an awesome one pot meal.

 Here’s a list of the key ingredients and substitutions to make your own version depending on allergies, dietary preferences, and what’s already in your fridge or pantry.

 - Turkey – I used a blend of white and dark ground turkey, but you can use chopped turkey breast or thighs as well.
-And, if you’d rather have ground beef or chicken go right ahead.

 - Beans – Feel free to use all kinds of beans.
 Kidney beans, black beans, pinto beans, garbanzo beans and shelled edamame.
 Substitute lima beans for the edamame for soy allergies.

 - Vegetables – Sweet onion, bell pepper, poblanos, corn and a few cloves of garlic are pretty standard fare in most chilis.
 You can also add chopped carrots and celery depending what you have on hand.

 - Tomatoes – I like the combination of crushed tomatoes with the concentrated flavor of tomato paste that also thickens the chili.
 Pureed tomatoes can be substituted too.

 - Broth – I used chicken broth because it’s readily available, but turkey broth will also obviously work as would vegetable or beef broth.
 And I love to deglaze the bottom of the pot before simmering with a little dry white wine or amber ale.

 - Spices & Herbs – Break out the chili spices with chili powder, ground cumin, smoked paprika and a pinch of crushed red pepper flakes or cayenne pepper.
 You can also stir in green chiles or chipotle peppers in adobo.